 Children of All Ages, Sponsors, Exhibitors Invited to Touch-A-Truck

-What child, or adult for that matter, wouldn’t want to climb on a fire engine, turn on a Sheriff’s or CHP vehicle siren or take a photo with a favorite vehicle?
-That’s the premise behind Touch-A-Truck, coming Saturday, October 13, 9 a.m. to 1 p.m. at Central Park on Bouquet Canyon Road.
+What child, or adult for that matter, wouldn’t want to climb on a fire engine, turn on a Sheriff’s or CHP vehicle siren or take a photo with a favorite movie vehicle?
+That’s the premise behind Touch-A-Truck, coming Saturday, October 5, 9 a.m. to 1 p.m. at Central Park, 27150 Bouquet Canyon Road.

-Admission will be a family friendly $5 per person.
-All proceeds will benefit the SCV Senior Center, which offers such programs as Home Delivered Meals, Arts and Recreations, Respite Care, Care Management, Health & Wellness Classes, etc. to local seniors.
+Admission will be a family-friendly $5 per person.
+All proceeds will benefit the SCV Senior Center, which offers such programs as Home Delivered Meals, Senior Respite Day Care, Handyworker construction, and Supportive Services to local seniors.

-The committee is working on such kid-friendly activities as face painting, arts and crafts, bubbles, model building and more—all free with event admission.
-The City dump truck filled with beach balls will repeat its popular Beach Ball Dump just after noon, with free beach balls for all guests.
+In addition, the committee is working on such kid-friendly activities as face painting, arts and crafts, bubbles, model building and more—all free with event admission.

 ADVERTISE WITH US